Products of Animal Origin

 Products of Animal Origin (POAO) are goods derived from animals, and include; certain live animals for direct human consumption, foodstuffs, animal by-products, and goods that may have come into contact with animals.

-From 1 January 2022, all Products of Animal Origin (POAO), Animal By-Products (ABP) and High Risk Foods Not of Animal Origin (HRFNAO) consignments need to be pre-notified on the Import of products, animals, food and feed system (IPAFFS).
+All Products of Animal Origin (POAO), Animal By-Products (ABP) consignments need to be pre-notified on the Import of products, animals, food and feed system (IPAFFS).

 Pre-notification